Set up disaster recovery of on-premises Hyper-V VMs to Azure

 For this tutorial, you don't need to use the Deployment Planner.
 If you're planning a large deployment, download the Deployment Planner for Hyper-V from the link on the pane.
 Learn more about Hyper-V deployment planning.

 To set up the source environment, you create a Hyper-V site.
 You add to the site the Hyper-V hosts that contain VMs you want to replicate.
-Then, you download and install the Azure Site Recovery provider and the Azure Recovery Services agent on each host, and register the Hyper-V site in the vault.
+Then, you download and install the Azure Site Recovery provider and the Microsoft Azure Recovery Services (MARS) agent for Azure Site Recovery on each host, and register the Hyper-V site in the vault.

 - On Prepare infrastructure, on the Source settings tab, complete these steps: